miltonsim/SCDF-IBM-Hackathon-2020/README.md

 ## Description
 Problem Statement: **Integrating with a smart environment**

 Our solution plans to tap on the expansive network of CCTVs in Singapore to detect fires and falls using the power of Machine Learning (ML).
+The serverless solution leverages on the power of cloud computing and its architecture allows it to scale almost infintely and making processing of millions of CCTV video footages simultaneously a reality.

 In an unfortunate situation when a fire is detected, an immediate notification would be sent to the HQ with a live feed of the fire, allowing the commanders to make crucial decisions such as how many firefighters should be dispatched, what type of fire equipments would be effective.